About Buzz Bissinger

 Buzz has been a contributing editor at Vanity Fair magazine since 1996.
 His August 2007 Vanity Fair article "Gone Like the Wind," about the saga of 2006 Kentucky Derby winner Barbaro, was optioned by Universal Pictures.
 In 2009 he became a sports columnist for The Daily Beast.
 He is a longtime contributor to The New York Times, Wall Street Journal, and the Philadelphia Inquirer.

-In June 2012, the Buzz Bissinger Show with Steve Martorano debuted on 1210 WPHT in Philadelphia.
-Airing weekday afternoons, the talk show covers an expanse of current topics ranging from politics, sports, education, law and popular culture.
 His numerous and frequently provocative television appearances include Hardball with Chris Matthews, Piers Morgan Tonight, Tavis Smiley and CBS News.
 He is a sought-after speaker and lecturer.